hereya/hereya-cli/README.md

 ## `hereya remove PACKAGE`

-removes a package from the project
+Remove a package from the project.

 ```
 USAGE